May 09, 2023 / Educational

 Assay

 The introduction of steel into a clasp will affect the piece’s assay.
 What is assay?
 It’s a lab test used to determine the compositional breakdown of your piece to verify precious metal purity.
 For example, sterling silver is 92.5% fine silver, and 7.5% copper.
 With the addition of the steel spring, we’ve increased the weight of the piece with a new material, thus decreasing its purity.
 However, that steel spring is critical because silver and gold don’t have the strength to act as springs, as mentioned above.
-The effect on assay is something to keep in the back of your mind when using your lobster clasp, or any other clasp that uses a steel spring – like a spring ring.
+The effect on assay is something to keep in the back of your mind when using your lobster clasp, or any other clasp that uses a steel spring – like a spring ring clasp.
 If you are ordering quality control lab tests on your materials, you should always remove clasps that contain steel or notify your lab tech that your testing sample may include clasp springs that should be taken out before analysis.

 Priming your Lobster Clasp